 - Satisfying guests’ expectations and surpassing their standards of service – it shows you have happy customers.

-- Your direct sales marketing is working because people are signing up to your loyalty programme and participating.
+- Your direct sales marketing is working because people are signing up for your loyalty programme and participating.

 - Your technology is coming together well to enable this programme to be delivered seamlessly – nothing is more annoying than a benefit you cannot actually redeem!